authgear/authgear-server/docs/specs/user-model.md

 - Unique key

 A user can have many login IDs.
 For example, a user can have both an email and phone number as their login IDs.

+Login ID identity requires primary authentication.
+Primary password authenticator, any primary Webauthn authenticator, or matching primary OOB-OTP authenticator can be used in primary authentication.

 #### Login ID Key